 To install WordPerfect 5.1 all I needed to do was launch the DOSBox bottle and change the directory to the virtual drive I had configured to hold all the installation files and run INSTALL.EXE which handles everything else.
 The installation was a fairly lengthy and elaborate process.
-I remember those days.
+I remember those days with no fondness.

 I did run into a hiccup during the installation when I was told I had run out of "file handles".
-I'll do some detective work and be back when I solve that issue.
+Nothing seems amiss when running WordPerfect, but I'll do some detective work and be back if I solve that issue.

 History of Programs Included With Different